THE VOLGA GERMANS IN PORTLAND

 1910 - The first airplane is flown in Portland at the Portland Country Club and Livestock Association grounds in NE Portland.

-1910 - Portland's population more than doubles in ten years to 207,214.
+1910 - Portland's population more than doubled over the past ten years to 207,214.

 1913 - The Second German Congregational Church is established at NE 8th and Skidmore, led by Rev. Heinrich Hagelganz.